-NEAT1 promoter reporter vector was made containing nucleotides -470 to +144.
+445 and -431 specifically caught our attention as it is highly conserved between species (Fig. 5C).
+To determine if this region is involved in SFNactivated NEAT1 transcription, a truncated construct of the NEAT1 promoter reporter vector was made containing nucleotides -470 to +144.
 We also made a mutated version where we introduced four point mutations in the predicted HSE core, and both constructs were transfected into MCF7 cells.
 SFN potently stimulated transcription from the truncated NEAT1 promoter (Fig. 5D).
-This stimulation was absolutely dependent on an intact HSE core, as point mutations in this region totally abolished the SFN-induced increase in NEAT1 promoterdriven luciferase activation.
-To analyze whether HSF1 can bind to the NEAT1 promoter in vivo, ChIP experiments were conducted on untreated and SFN-treated MCF7 cells using an antibody against HSF1 and RT-qPCR primers amplifying a 100-bp fragment of the NEAT1 promoter encompassing the HSE site.
+This stimulation was absolutely dependent on an intact HSE core, as point mutations in this region totally abolished the SFN-induced increase in NEAT1 promoter driven luciferase activation.
+To analyze if HSF1 can bind to the NEAT1 promoter in vivo, ChIP experiments were conducted on untreated and SFN treated MCF7 cells using an antibody against HSF1 and RT-qPCR primers amplifying a 100 base pair fragment of the NEAT1 promoter encompassing the HSE site.
 HSE-containing NEAT1 promoter fragments co-precipitated with the HSF1 antibody (Fig. 5E).
 Importantly, SFN robustly increased HSF1 binding to NEAT1 HSE fragments.
 Primers amplifying a GAPDH fragment and a region of the NEAT1 promoter upstream of the HSE site ("upstr") were used as controls.
-Control ChIPs with IgG gave very high Ct values compared with that of the HSF1 antibody and, importantly, showed no differences upon SFN stimulation.
+Control ChIPs with IgG gave very high Ct values compared to that of the HSF1 antibody and, importantly, showed no differences upon SFN stimulation.